 A commemorative coin issue was approved to celebrate the 300th anniversary of the founding of the colony of Connecticut.
-The design for the 1935 Connecticut Tercentenary Half Dollar would be quite striking art Deco representations of an oak tree and bald eagle.
+The design for the 1935 Connecticut Tercentenary Half Dollar (Buy on eBay) would be quite striking art Deco representations of an oak tree and bald eagle.

 The famous Charter Oak appears on what is usually considered to be the obverse of the coin.
 This is where the colonists hid their royal charter when King James II sought to confiscate it.
 The representation of the tree is based on a painting by Charles DeWolf held by the Connecticut Historical Society.
 The proportions of the leaves are expanded for dramatic effect.
 Inscriptions read “In God We Trust”, “Liberty”, “The Charter Oak”, “Connecticut”, and the years “1635-1935”.